timoheijne/MatchmakingJS/README.md

 ![Dependencies](https://david-dm.org/lghenk/MatchmakingJS/status.svg)
 ![Dev Dependencies](https://david-dm.org/lghenk/MatchmakingJS/dev-status.svg)

 A matchmaking system written in NodeJS.
-The idea of this matchmaking system is to be as generic and configurable as possible so that I can use it for any game in the future with some minor tweaks
+The idea of this matchmaking system is to be as generic and configurable as possible so that I can use it for any game in the future with no- or minor tweaks

 This project also doubles as a school assignment (that I created my self).